-All UAT graduates who enroll in one of UAT's master's degree programs within one year of graduation are eligible for the Continuation Scholarship.
+All UAT graduates who enroll in one of UAT's master's degree programs are eligible for the Continuation Scholarship.

 The student will receive a scholarship in the amount of \$4,400, spread out evenly over the student's first academic year, or two (2) semesters.